Molecular and Atomic Clouds toward the Wolf-Rayet Nebula NGC 2359: Possible Evidence for Isolated High-Mass Star Formation Triggered by a Cloud-Cloud Collision: Results

-To investigate the origin of the highly excited gas in both the blue- and red-shifted CO clouds, we performed a Large Velocity Gradient analysis (LVG; e.g., \cite{1974ApJ...189..441G}).
-To determine the relation between the number density of molecular hydrogen $n(\mathrm{H_2})$ and the kinematic temperature $T_\mathrm{k}$ of the CO clouds as functions of $R_\mathrm{3-2/1-0}$, we assumed $X/(dv/dr$) $\sim$2 $\times$ 10$^{-5}$ for the blue-shifted CO cloud and $\sim$1 $\times$ 10$^{-4}$ for the red-shifted CO cloud, where $X$ is the abundance ratio of $^{12}$CO/H$_2$ (= 1 $\times$ 10$^{-4}$; c.f., \cite{1982ApJ...262..590F}), and $dv/dr$ is the velocity gradient of the CO clouds.
-We adopt $dv/dr$ $\sim$0.2 km s$^{-1}$ pc$^{-1}$ for the blue-shifted CO cloud and $\sim$1.0 km s$^{-1}$ pc$^{-1}$ for the red-shifted CO cloud.
+We investigate the physical condition of the three CO clouds using the ASTE $^{12}$CO($J$ = 3--2) and Nobeyama 45-m $^{12}$CO($J$ = 1--0) datasets.
+Figure \ref{ratio} shows the intensity ratio maps of CO $J$ = 3--2 / 1--0, hereafter {referred} to as ``$R_\mathrm{3-2/1-0}$'' toward the three CO clouds.
+For the 54 km s$^{-1}$ CO cloud, we find high-intensity ratio of $R_\mathrm{3-2/1-0} > 1.0$ from the entire region, which nicely traces the radio continuum shell.
+By contrast, the 67 km s$^{-1}$ CO cloud shows the lowest intensity ratio of $R_\mathrm{3-2/1-0} \lesssim 0.3$.
+For the 37 km s$^{-1}$ CO cloud, we find slightly higher value of $R_\mathrm{3-2/1-0}$ $\sim$0.7 {near the position of peak A.}

-Figure \ref{lvg}a shows the LVG result for the blue-shifted CO cloud.
-To determine the number density of molecular hydrogen $n(\mathrm{H_2})$ at the positions B1 and B2, we first derived the excitation temperature $T_\mathrm{ex}$, assuming the local thermodynamic equilibrium (LTE):
+{To reveal detailed physical conditions of the CO clouds, we performed a Large Velocity Gradient analysis (LVG; e.g., \cite{1974ApJ...189..441G}; {\cite{1974ApJ...187L..67S}}) toward the CO peaks A, B, and C using the ASTE $^{12}$CO($J$ = 3--2) and Nobeyama 45-m $^{12}$CO and $^{13}$CO($J$ = 1--0) datasets.
+We adopt the velocity gradient $dv/dr = 0.5$ km s$^{-1}$ pc$^{-1}$ for peaks A and C; and 2.5 km s$^{-1}$ pc$^{-1}$ for peak B, where $dv$ is the full-width-half-maximum (FWHM) line width of CO and $dr$ is estimated as an effective diameter of the area whose integrated intensity of CO exceeds half of the peak.
+We also assumed the abundance ratios of [$^{12}$CO/H$_2$] = $5 \times 10^{-5}$ (\cite{1987ApJ...315..621B}) and [$^{12}$CO/$^{13}$CO] = 75 (\cite{2004dimg.conf..253G}).
+Finally, we adopt $X/(dv/dr$) = 1 $\times$ 10$^{-4}$ (km s$^{-1}$ pc$^{-1}$)$^{-1}$ for peaks A and C; and 2 $\times$ 10$^{-5}$ (km s$^{-1}$ pc$^{-1}$)$^{-1}$ for peak B.}